3-manifolds/SnapPy/doc-source/installing.rst

 ======================================================

 Here are detailed instructions on how to get SnapPy working on a variety of platforms.
-The current version is 1.0 which was released August 24, 2009.
+The current version is 1.0.1 which was released October 9, 2009, fixing some bugs in 1.0.

 Mac OS X
 ---------------